wouterd/wouterd.github.io/_posts/2014-04-16-some-docker-tips-and-tricks.markdown

 to the docker `run` command, this will really end up saving you a lot of containers to clean up!

 Example: `docker run --rm -i -t busybox /bin/bash`

+### Commands Don't Run in a Shell
+If you docker run something, for example `docker run --rm busybox ls '/var/log/*''`, it will fail.
+Why this fails took me a while to figure out.
+The gotcha here is: you don't have a shell, the * is shell expansion and so you need a shell to be able to use that.
+The proper way to do this is:

+    docker run --rm busybox sh -c 'ls /var/log/*'

 ### Boot2Docker and Laptops on the Move Means DNS Woes
 I have about three locations where I use my laptop and they're all on different ISPs.
 [Boot2docker][boot2docker-cli]